ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

 constructor() {
   var that = super();
   // save divElement as part of our object
-  // so we can manipulate it outside of this method that.divElement = document.createElement('div');
+  // so we can manipulate it outside of this function that.divElement = document.createElement('div');
   // ...
 }